fch-yk/docker_03_starburger/README.md

 ## Installation

+### Files and environmental variables

-- Download the project files;
+- Download the project files (or clone the project using git);
 - Go to the root directory of the project;
 - Set up environmental variables in the .env file.
 The variables are: